pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 The abbot takes the letters etc. from the priestess and on briefly flicking through them seems struck by an idea; he'll get back to Riglan later in the day.
 Riglan is free to wander!
 He goes places he's not seen before and speaks to all manner of people.
 He learns that the Knights of Samilar, over in Summit Hall, are doing fine - doing what they do - and that the dwarves at Riverguard Keep now "formally" run an inn for travellers on the river.
 Things there look good.
 It's interest to spend time observing the farming methods again and spotting things that Riglan didn't notice the first time around; also, it's winter, so it's a very different time to be making observations.

 Eventually, Riglan catches up with the abbot again.
-He has an idea of sending a Ranger with Riglan, to help set up a shrine to one of the nature gods like Meliki - so she and Chauntea can provide balance for each other; one side should not be able to become more dominant.
+He has an idea of sending a Ranger with Riglan, to help set up a shrine to one of the nature gods like Mielikki - so she and Chauntea can provide balance for each other; one side should not be able to become more dominant.
 It helps teach about balance.
 Great idea!
 The abbot also can use this as a way of getting one of the younger rangers out, who wants to be able get out and see forests and be doing work outside Goldenfields.

 And so, Riglan is introduced to a young female halfling ranger called **Tabatha**.
 Riglan greets her enthusiastically.